 - SAE Education Ltd v Commissioners for HMRC UKSC 14: Appeared as sole counsel for HMRC in the Supreme Court in case about what an entity needs to show to establish that it is a college 'of' a university for the purposes of the VAT education exemption.

 - Case C-592/15, Commissioners for HMRC v British Film Institute STC 681: Successfully appeared before the Court of Justice of the European Union in case about whether Member States are permitted to choose which cultural services to exempt for the purposes of applying the cultural exemption from VAT.

 - British Association of Leisure Parks, Piers & Attractions Ltd v HMRC UKUT 130 (TCC):Successfully appeared before the Upper Tribunal (Tax and Chancery Chamber) on the issue of whether a trade association's primary purpose was political lobbying and whether it would be unjustly enriched by the repayment of output tax.

 - Holland (t/a the Studio Hair Company) v Commissioners for HMRC EWHC 2621 (Ch), STC 150& Commissioners for HMRC v Denyer EWHC 2750 (Ch), STC 633: Successfully appeared in two appeals to the Chancery Division of the High Court on the issue of whether certain supplies were supplies of land for VAT purposes.

 Rating & Valuation

-- Hughes (VO) v Exeter City Council UKUT 7 (LC): Acted for the Revenue in major case on whether loss-making museums should in effect pay no non-domestic rates; potentially to be heard by the Court of Appeal.
+- Hughes (VO) v Exeter City Council UKUT 7 (LC): Acted for the Revenue in major case on whether loss-making museums should in effect pay no non-domestic rates.

 - Newbigin (VO) v SJ & J Monk (a firm) UKSC 14, 1 WLR 851: Appeared in Supreme Court as leading counsel for the Revenue in case on rateability and valuation of non-domestic buildings undergoing reconstruction; reported below at EWCA Civ 78, 1 WLR 4817.